Alex20129/FOSSEn/README.md

 # Requirements
 To build it you will need to install some development packages:

-Qt 5 WebKit
+Qt 6 WebEngine

-`apt install libqt5webkit5-dev`
+`apt install qt6-webengine-dev`

 Jansson